concur/developer.concur.com/api-reference/travel-receipts/sample.markdown

 # Example Response

-Below is a sample of receipt requests a user would receive from the API.
+Below is a sample of receipt requests to show the response format a user would receive from the API.
 The `items` are the receipt requests and the `next` links to the next page of results.

-### Receipt Request Data
+### Receipt Request Response

-#### Receipt Requests Page 1
+#### Receipt Requests (Page 1)
 ```json
 Resp: {
     "items": [